-The same of the sa In a flash the mules were ready A saddle on each back, continued from -
+THE STATE OF THE S In a flash the mules were ready A saddle on each back, Cross-buck or decker continued from -

 They went directly to the tack shed Laid open wide the door, Out tumbled bridles, saddles, And packing gear galore.
 The sleigh was then unloaded The toys quickly all re-sacked, It took but just a minute Till the loads were ready to be packed.